donalthurley/articles/bitcoin.md

 Remember Bitcoin was the very first cryptocurrency.
 In the early days the developers would have wanted to attract people to use this new technology.
-I think it makes sense that they would have considered using computing resources as a more attractive incentive rather than charging fees.
+I think it makes sense that they would have considered using computing resources as the more attractive incentive rather than charging fees.
-After all, the early participants would have then been able to use their own computers earning bitcoin rewards as their compensation.
+After all, at that time the early participants would have used their own computers to earn bitcoin rewards to compensate them.
-I don't think they would ever have anticipated the exponential growth in usage that has led to the significant energy wastage we see today where only highly expensive and specialized GPU and ASIC hardware can now compete for those rewards.
+I don't think they would ever have anticipated the exponential growth in usage that has led to the colossal energy wastage we see today where only highly expensive and specialized GPU and ASIC hardware can now compete for those rewards.

 In software engineering, mistakes are nearly always made in the first implementations.